Channelislanders/toolkit/README.md

                |   subset_TEMP_RCP85.nc

 ```
+A few notes on the data folder and some of its contents.

+The `cinms_py` folder contains the contents necessary to plot the shape file over the Channel Islands National Marine Sanctuary on the mapping notebook.
+This would not be necessary if you plan on the using the educational toolkit to subset a different area.

+The folder containing `time_series` and `vertical_profile` holds all time series netCDF file outputs that were created.

 ## About the Data
 Data is retrieved by using the Amazon Web Server Cloud.
 A subsetted dataset can be retrieved from the cloud following the steps listed in these notebooks.
 More information on this dataset can be found [here](https://ncar.github.io/cesm-lens-aws/)